branflake2267/Archetypes/README.md

 #Maven Archtypes
 * I want to publish a variety of Archetypes to help quicken project creation.

-##News
-* 1/14/2013 - Create this project.
-Created a GWT basic archetype.

 ##ArcheTypes in this Project
 <table>
 	<tr>